Last Frontiers Activities:

 Hawksbill Turtle Watch

 As endangered Hawksbill Turtles come into the lagoon to nest, join a team of scientists and scholars tracking their movements and protecting their nests.
-Our nearby Caribbean beach is the most important Hawksbill Turtle hatching ground in the western Caribbean.
+Our nearby Caribbean beach is, “the most important Hawksbill Turtle hatching ground in the western Caribbean”.
+So say visiting scientists.

 A national park about 25 miles away offers river tubing on the Caves Branch River, where you will follow the gentle river flowing through huge limestone caverns.